-What if FE and Skills led the way in integrating AI into learning environments?
+What if further education and skills led the way in integrating artificial intelligence into learning environments?

 In 1930, John Maynard Keynes asked what the future held for our grandchildren.
 He famously predicted a world where technology has exempted us from onerous work, resulting in the central question of how to use our freed-up time wisely and well.
 Two generations later, in 2015, a clever journalist found a relative of Keynes and asked him how this prediction was going — unfortunately, the relative was used to working over a hundred hours a week.

 Despite this, the evidence is now mounting that Keynes’ essential prediction was right, even if his time-frame wasn’t.
 We are now beginning to understand the implications of an economy re-shaped by smart technologies, enormous data sets and the ability of digital technologies to scale at tiny marginal cost.
 For instance, the persuasive effects of automation are used to explain the existing data on employment patterns, wage stagnation and employment.
 Separately, it is predicted that about 47 percent of US jobs are at risk from automation in the next decade or two.

 To date there has been little serious debate about the implications of these profound trends on learning.
 However, one is already clear — education faces a productivity problem that is only going to get worse.

 On the outcome side we need learners who have a wider-set of skills, acquired faster and at higher-levels of achievement, than any system has managed to date.
 This is simply the only way that we can equip — and re-equip — learners with what they need if they are to live and work alongside machines.
 It would be bizarre if FE was not a part of our response to this new innovation imperative: the civil servant who advised Vince Cable, then business secretary, to abolish FE colleges “because no-one would notice” clearly didn’t have a sense of strategy, or at least not one focused on what is important.